Applied Trumpet - Grabowski

 TRUMPET & BRASS SEMINAR ATTENDANCE: Attendance is mandatory unless the student is registered in another class or involved in a university-sponsored function.
 Role will be taken in each class.
 More than two absences during the semester will result in a lowered grade in Applied Trumpet.

 TRUMPET RECITAL ATTENDANCE: Attendance at all trumpet recitals (faculty, student, and guest) is mandatory unless there is a conflict with a scheduled class or university-sponsored function.
 Work conflicts are not acceptable reasons for non-attendance.
-Additionally, please support faculty, friends, and peers in other disciplines by attending their performances.
-Specifically, treat yourself to a performance of something new – something you don’t ordinarily attend!
+Trumpet Studio events are listed on the instructor's website and bulletin board.

 Please read the Student Academic Ethics Policy